NSLS-II-BMM/BeamlineManual/docs/before.rst

 Some experimental tools are available from `the NSLS-II Research Equipment Pool
 <https://public.bnl.gov/sites/rep/SitePages/Home.aspx>`__.
 If you
-wish to use any items from equipment pool, contact `Bruce Ravel
+wish to use any items from the equipment pool, contact `Bruce Ravel
 <mailto:bravel@bnl.gov>`__ well ahead of your experiment.

 If you wish to use a potentiostat in lab 4L-L09 to pre-condition